 Toward the end of pregnancy, most women are offered the option to test for Group-Beta Streptococcus (GBS), a bacterial colonization that exists in 25-30 percent of all healthy women.
-Since I've tested positive in all three of my own pregnancies, I've certainly given lots of thought to how it affects my babies during childbirth.
+Since I've tested positive in all four of my own pregnancies, I've certainly given lots of thought to how it affects my babies during childbirth.

 What Is Group-Beta Strep (GBS)?